 How often does a car need a new battery?

 With that being said, the batteries in new vehicles often don’t provide signs that they’re about to fail.
 This is why it’s a good idea to remember the three to four year rule.
-Get your mechanic to check your battery next time your vehicle is in for regular maintenance.
+When you go to your car maintenance appointments get your mechanic to check your car battery next time your vehicle is in.
 And remember, all vehicle batteries will need replacing — unfortunately, there’s no way to avoid having to replace your battery.

 7 signs your car battery is dying